Do you want to go straight to a particular resource? Use the Jump Tool and follow 2 steps:

 1990-12-06

-This document provides a partial account of a conversation between John Hume and Peter Brooke on 5 December 1990, where Hume relayed his conversation with Gerry Adams on 28 November 1990.
+This document provides a partial account of the telephone conversation between John Hume and Peter Brooke on 5 December 1990, where Hume relayed his conversation with Gerry Adams on 28 November 1990.
 Hume and Adams talked about the impact of Brooke's Whitbread speech on the Provisional movement, the possibility of a PIRA ceasefire and Hume's proposal for a meeting between Hume, a senior British civil servant and two unnamed people with connections in PIRA/Sinn Féin.

 N/A